 Allows performance macro knobs to be named.
 Use the [UP] and [DOWN] arrow keys to select the DATA ENTRY knob corresponding to the performance macro that will be named.
-Press [YES] to confirm the selection.
+Press [YES/SAVE] to confirm the selection.
 The NAMING menu will appear.

-9.3.4 PERFORMANCE TRACK MUTE
+9.3.4 PERFORMANCE MUTE

 Track muting can also be done while in PERFORMANCE mode.
 (You can also use standard Track Muting.
-For more information, please see "9.15 TRACK MUTING" on page 36.)
+For more information, please see "9.14 TRACK MUTING" on page 36.)
 When in PERFORMANCE mode, [TRIG] keys 1-6 mute the tracks.
-An outlined square in the track mute section and a full bright [TRIG] key means a track is audible.
-A minus sign and a dimmed red [TRIG] key indicates the track is muted.
-While holding [FUNC] and pressing one or more of the six first [TRIG] keys, the mute changes will be held until [FUNC] is released.
-A track that is currently muted, but will be unmuted when [FUNC] is released, is indicated by a "+" sign and a half-bright [TRIG] key.
-A track that is currently not muted, but will be muted when [FUNC] is released, is indicated by an asterisk and a half-bright, blinking [TRIG] key.
+An outlined square in the track mute section and a full bright <TRIG> LED means a track is audible.
+A minus sign and a quarter-bright <TRIG> LED indicates the track is muted.
+While holding [FUNCTION] and pressing the six first [TRIG] keys, the mute changes will be held until [FUNCTION] is released.
+A track that is currently muted, but will be unmuted when [FUNC-TION] is released, is indicated by a "+" sign and a half-bright <TRIG> LED.
+A track that is currently not muted, but will be muted when [FUNCTION] is released, is indicated by a "+" sign and a half-bright <TRIG> LED.
+A track that is currently not muted, but will be muted when [FUNCTION] is released, is indicated by an asterisk and a half-bright, blinking <TRIG> LED.